LeoVegas Withdrawal Times UK: Real Tests & Fastest Methods

 LeoVegas Withdrawal Time FAQs

 The withdrawal time will depend on the payment method, but in most cases, punters can rely on having the funds within 24 hours.
-In our test, we had the money in our account in just six hours, and this is due to Visa Direct.
+We have done multiple tests, getting our money in 6 hours with a Visa debit card and 2 hours with PayPal.

 Yes, LeoVegas has a minimum withdrawal limit of £10 for all payment methods, which is rather standard but still not as good as the top UK bookmakers.